sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 *Return value:* `PSafeArray`
 An array of [GlueContextValue](#types-gluecontextvalue)'s.
-The returned value needs to be destroyed with `SafeArrayDestroy` when no longer needed.
+The returned value must be destroyed with `SafeArrayDestroy` when no longer needed.

 #### GetReflectData